8 Things You’ll Absolutely Miss After Leaving Japan

 Is there a better place to shop in this world than Tokyo or Osaka?!
 Shops in Japan make me the definition of Madonna’s “Material Girl.”
 Apart from out-of-this-world outfits, beautiful stationery, and gorgeous home decor, where else can you find kawaii boiled egg-holders?!
 Come on, you just can’t get that sort of random necessity (yes, it is vital my boiled egg be held in its own specific container) outside of Japan.

 What is it about living the life of an expat which fills us with this strong, seemingly innate impulse to travel?
 In hindsight, this sounds ridiculous, but I think I have seen more of Japan than I have of my home country of New Zealand.
 When I used to live in Japan, every weekend and every public holiday were an excuse for me and my expat friends to explore and discover some new place.
 In comparison, today, holidays come and go and I often stay in my comfort zone, cozied up inside instead.

 Of course, I too was initially hesitant at stripping down to my birthday suit to soak in a pool with half a dozen strangers, but over time I came to love Japanese onsen (hot springs) and their prevalence.
 Is there a better way of washing away the day’s stresses?

 7. The cult of self-care

 I miss the seriously approached notion of self-care amongst Japanese women.
-Do not get me wrong, I am not talking about vanity or narcissism but instead, the prevalent use of sunscreen, beauty products, and Japanese superfood such as konjac, okara, and amazake in order to stay beautiful and radiant on the inside and out.
+Do not get me wrong, I am not talking about vanity or narcissism but instead, the prevalent use of sunscreen, beauty products, and Japanese superfoods such as konjac, okara or amazake in order to stay beautiful and radiant on the inside and out.
 True, people in my country also care about their appearance but never in the prioritizing manner of Japanese women.